Stakeholder mapping

 Map

 When we refer to a map, we are talking about a stakeholder engagement matrix.
-You can see an example of this in the ‘how to map stakeholders’ section of this guidance.
+You can see an example of this in the “how to map stakeholders” section of this guidance.
 This is a four-quadrant plot which shows four different levels of communication.
-You will place your stakeholders onto one of the four quadrants, and contact them based on the heading of that quadrant: manage closely, consult with, keep satisfied, or keep informed.
+You will place your stakeholders onto one of the four quadrants, and contact them based on the heading of that quadrant: manage closely, consult with, keep satisfied, keep informed.

 Scores

 In this document, ‘scores’ are how stakeholders’ positioning on the map is decided.
-Scoring systems rank stakeholders’ potential involvement in a project based on their levels of interest, influence and impact.
+Scoring systems rank stakeholders’ potential involvement in a project based on their levels of power and interest.
 Within this document, scores are added using a scale from 1 to 10, and by meeting multiple criteria from written statements.

 Stakeholder

 A stakeholder is anyone that you work with, or anyone that works with your product.
 That includes producers and users of statistics from all backgrounds.
-When planning communication for a project, you should focus on the stakeholders who fit onto the stakeholder map.
-This will be based on their level of influence or interest, and impact.
+When planning communication with stakeholders, you should focus on the stakeholders who fit onto the stakeholder map.
+This will be based on their level of power and interest.